nic-dgl104-winter-2022/class-textbook/ch7/Dependency Injection/README.md

 We can now create as many different `WeaponSystem` objects we want and arm our toy fighter jets with them without building a new fighter jet each time.
 Our WeaponSystems and FighterJets are decoupled.

 ## Field Injection (or Setter Injection) Example
 Next we'll walk through modifying the our construction injection code to use field injection instead.
-Field injection in relevent when building modile apps because sometimes you will not have access to a class constructor to pass dependencies through.
+Field injection in relevant when building mobile apps because sometimes you will not have access to a class constructor to pass dependencies through.
 Activities and Fragments are examples of this, they are instantiated by the system and do not provide easy access to their constructors to pass our dependencies through.

 Let's start by modifying our FighterJet class by removing the constructor dependency injection, and we will declare a lateinit var on our mainWeapon, it has to be var because we're not instantiating it right away and it needs to be allowed to update after our class has been created.
 We'll also change our main function to reflect the change.